ksu-cc-410-fall2021/final-project-MUM2001/README.md

 and can restart the process all over again.

 Note: At any time clicking the "Fight" button again will reset the battle, selecting an opponent again and reseting the players health and stamina to their max values.
-Also, clicking the "Create" at any time will load the character creation panel.
+Also, clicking the "Create" button at any time will load the character creation panel.

 EXTERNAL LIBRARY: